Logging

 Info - Log process

-Debug - all available information is output.
+Verbose - all available information is output.

-Debug outputs of type Verbose contains all previous types.
-In addition, all SSE broadcasts of type Verbose are logged.
-The Verbose type is displayed in blue in VSCode.
+Verbose type debug output includes all previous types.
+In addition, all SSE broadcasts are logged in Verbose type.
+In VSCode, the Verbose type is displayed in blue.

 Test sensor error

 A sensor error can be triggered via a web URL.
-The sensors in the Brautomat have an ID starting with 0.
+The sensors in Brautomat have an ID starting with 0.
 A sensor error can be generated via a web call:

 Logging with Microsoft VSCode

-Download Microsoft VSCode ZIP file: Microsoft VSCode
+Download Microsoft VSCode as a ZIP file: Microsoft VSCode

-Start Microsoft VSCode by double-clicking on Code.exe
+Start Microsoft VSCode by double-clicking Code.exe.

 Last updated